The Alcoholic in Me

 “Fine,” I said, and they clapped and whooped.

 I gave in because I wanted them to shut up.
-Once we paid, we walked next door.
-They IDed me, and we stayed at the outdoor bar.
+Once we paid, we walked next door to Might as Well.
+The bouncer IDed me.
+We stayed at the outdoor bar.
 The bartender set a giant shot of Bacardi in front of me.

 The shot went down way too easily considering it was my first sip of alcohol ever.
 I coughed once, then laughed as I slammed the shot glass on the bar.
-The bartender heard it was my first shot ever, so they gave me another one for free.
-After, one of my roommates offered to buy a six-pack of Mike’s Hard Lemonade for me, so we went back to our apartment to eat cake and drink some more.
+The bartender heard it was my first shot ever, so she gave me another one for free.
+After, one of my roommates offered to buy a six-pack of Mike’s Hard Lemonade for me.
+On the way back to our apartment, we stopped by the grocery store and bought a small cake and a party pack of Mike’s Hard Lemonade.
+It was

-One night after their practice, Mom and Dad decided they were too intoxicated to drive.
-One of my brothers came to pick us up.
-When we got home, Mom, who has rheumatoid arthritis but at that point didn’t need a cane to walk, stumbled inside the house.
-She hit her head on the edge of the table in the foyer, so Kelly took Mom to the hospital.
+One night after practice, Mom and Dad decided they were too intoxicated to drive.
+My oldest brother, Andrew, came to pick us up.
+When we got home, Mom, who has rheumatoid arthritis but didn’t need a cane to walk yet, stumbled inside the house.
+She hit her head on the edge of the table in the foyer.
+Kelly, the middle brother, took Mom to the hospital.
 She didn’t have a concussion, but she did earn a scar above her right eyebrow.

 I got drunk for the first time ten months after I turned twenty-one with a group of friends who liked to get together every few weeks over summer vacation.